Max Planck Institute of Quantum Optics: History

 Currently (in February 2020), there exist five independent research groups at MPQ.
 In addition to Masaki Hori's antimatter spectroscopy group, there is the Rydberg Dressed Quantum Many-Body Systems Group (Dr. Christian Groß), the Otto Hahn Group on Quantum Networks (Dr. Andreas Reiserer), the Theory of Quantum Matter Group (Dr. Richard Schmidt), and the Entanglement of Complex Quantum Systems Group (Prof. Dr. Norbert Schuch).

 In 2005, Theodor W. Hänsch was awarded the Nobel Prize in Physics, together with John L. Hall, "for their contributions to the development of laser-based precision spectroscopy, including the optical frequency comb technique".
 The frequency comb the Nobel Prize is referring to has been developed in his Laser Spectroscopy Division in the late 1990s.

 On 1 August 2008 a fifth division Quantum Many Body Systems was established by Prof. Immanuel Bloch.
 Prof. Bloch is successor of Prof. Theodor W. Hänsch, who normally would have retired as director at MPQ in 2009.
 Due to special agreements Prof. Hänsch will remain professor at the LMU and director at the MPQ at least until 2016.
 One research focus of Prof. Bloch is the investigation of ultracold quantum gases in optical lattices.
 These systems may help to model solid states and to get a better understanding of special properties such as e.g. high temperature superconductivity.

+In 2023, Ferenc Krausz, Director at the Max Planck Institute of Quantum Optics and Professor at the Ludwig Maximilian University of Munich, together with Pierre Agostini and Anne L'Huillier were honoured with the Nobel Prize in Physics.
+The Nobel Committee is honouring the three researchers for the foundation of attosecond physics.